A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Students as co-creators

-In parallel, a specialised association works with us on OBAN Access: a version tailored to players with disabilities.
+In parallel, a video game & disability association works with us on OBAN Access.

 - Thinking through an inclusive economic model.

-Together, these partners anchor OBAN in real pedagogy, technological innovation and social impact.
+Together, these three partners anchor OBAN in real-world pedagogy, tech innovation and social impact.

-- Joint roadmap for OBAN Academy & OBAN Access.
+- Shared roadmap for OBAN Academy & OBAN Access.

 OBAN Academy – towards a structured teaching tool

-The ambition of OBAN Academy is to provide, over time:
+The ambition for OBAN Academy is eventually to provide:

-- Variants for different levels (upper-secondary, post-secondary, specific workshops);
+- variants for different levels (high school, post-secondary, workshops);

 Built from real cases